How Long Does It Take to Get an MBA?

 Earning an MBA has the potential to be quite expensive, depending on the school — but it also has the possibility to be budget-friendly.

 First, you'll want to compare tuition costs.
 Some programs on the market could put you back six figures in total, while others on the opposite end of the price range can be closer to $20,000.
-For example, SNHU's MBA program is around $19,000 in total tuition.

 After you've looked at the tuition investment, you'll next want to see if you can apply any types of financial aid toward your cost.
 Just like you may have done for your undergraduate degree, it's important to fill out the FAFSA (Free Application for Federal Student Aid) form to determine if you qualify for grants and/or loans.

-Accept all of your grants — money that doesn't need to be repaid — before looking at your loans.
+Accept all of your grants — money that doesn't typically need to be repaid — before looking at your loans.
 Remember, loans come with interest, meaning you'll pay back more than you borrowed.
 Work with student financial services at each university you're applying to so that you can get a personalized payment plan.

 Subtract the financial aid you're accepting from the tuition, and you'll have your cost-of-attendance amount.
 This is what you'll want to compare between schools.

 At that rate, you could earn your MBA for little — or even no — money.
-If you find yourself in that situation, you've earned the ultimate return on investment.

 Navigating the Admission Process